SuleimanFarah/sunpy/GSOC/2019/GSoC-2019-Yash-Sharma.md

 ### Community Bonding Period (May 6 - May 27)

 During the community bonding period, I would start discussing with my mentors, about any change in the proposal.
-I would be participating in a research project with my university’s professor, so I would be fairly busy.
+I would be participating in a research project with my university's professor, so I would be fairly busy.
 I would be free by May 20, so that should not be a hurdle, given that the coding period begins from May 27.
 I would be closely looking at the codebase of NDCube and would start to prototype the proposed API from May 20.
 I have fair experience with pytest and mocking, so that should be up and running for me.
 Other than that, I would like to solve an issue or two of NDCube, if time permits.

 At the end of the Community Bonding Period, I would aim to -